 Philip, Kjeld (Løwenstein) (b.
 April 3, 1912, Copenhagen, Denmark - d.
 Oct.
 27, 1989, Hørsholm, Denmark), finance minister of Denmark (1960-61).

-Philippe (Léopold Louis Marie), duc de Brabant (b.
-April 15, 1960, Brussels, Belgium), Belgian crown prince.
-The first of three children of Albert II (king from 1993) and Queen Paola, he received his early education in both Dutch and French, then attended the Royal Military Academy, being trained as a pilot and paratrooper.
+Philippe (Léopold Louis Marie), Dutch Filip (originally Filips) (Leopold Lodewijk Maria) (b.
+April 15, 1960, Brussels, Belgium), king of Belgium (2013- ).
+The first of three children of Albert II (king 1993-2013) and Queen Paola, he received his early education in both Dutch and French, then attended the Royal Military Academy, being trained as a pilot and paratrooper.
 He studied abroad at Trinity College, Oxford (U.K.), and at Stanford University (U.S.), where he took a master's degree in political science in 1985.
 It had been expected that Albert would renounce his right to the throne in favour of Philippe, but upon the death of King Baudouin in 1993, Albert elected to take the throne.
-Philippe was instead appointed honorary chairman of the Belgian Foreign Trade Board (from 2003 the Foreign Trade Agency), and in that capacity he headed numerous economic missions abroad.
+Philippe, the new duc de Brabant/hertog van Brabant, was instead appointed honorary chairman of the Belgian Foreign Trade Board (from 2003 the Foreign Trade Agency), and in that capacity he headed numerous economic missions abroad.
 From 1993 he also served as chairman of the National (later Federal) Council for Sustainable Development.
 In June 1994 he became a member of the Senate.
 On Dec.
 4, 1999, he married Mathilde d'Udekem d'Acoz (b.
 Jan.
 20, 1973, Uccle).
 He had kept the relationship private until their engagement was announced in September 1999.
 In three months' time, she went from a life of relative anonymity to becoming one of Belgium's most popular public figures; many compared this wedding to the 1981 union of Britain's Prince Charles to Lady Diana Spencer.
 Mathilde would become the first Belgian-born queen in the country's history.
 Their first child, Elisabeth (b.
 Oct.
 25, 2001, Brussels), could become the first reigning queen of Belgium, a 1991 law having granted equal inheritance rights to male and female royals.
 Two sons were born later, Gabriel (b.
 Aug.
 20, 2003) and Emmanuel (b.
 Oct.
 4, 2005).
+In 2013 Albert abdicated in his favour.

 Philippi Izquierdo, Julio (b.
 Dec.
 26, 1912 - d.
 March 30, 1997), justice minister (1958-60) and foreign minister (1963-64) of Chile.